CM Siddaramaiah accuses BJP of vote theft, says PM Modi destroyed independent agencies | Politics

 Karnataka Chief Minister Siddaramaiah on Saturday alleged that after Narendra Modi became Prime Minister, he ''destroyed all constitutional and independent institutions in the country'' and made them, including the Election Commission, subordinate to the central government.

-Claiming that the BJP has proved itself to be ''experts in vote theft'', the CM accused the saffron party of coming to power at the centre and in several states through such means.
+Claiming that the BJP has proved itself to be ''experts in vote theft'', the Chief Minister accused the saffron party of coming to power at the Centre and in several states through such means.

 ''We call BJP experts in lying; they are not just experts in lying, lies are their home deity.
 They are not just limited to it.
 They have proved that they are experts in vote theft.
 Vote theft has become their profession,'' Siddaramaiah said.